Buckingham Palace, Trafalgar Square and the National Gallery

 Covent Garden

-Covent Garden is licensed for street entertainment, and performers audition for timetabled slots in a number of venues around the market, including the North Hall, West Piazza, and South Hall Courtyard.
-The courtyard space is dedicated to classical music only.
-It has 13 theatres, over 60 pubs and bars and hundreds of shopping carts.
+Covent Garden is licensed for street entertainment, and performers audition for timetabled slots in several venues around the market, including the North Hall, West Piazza, and South Hall Courtyard.

-The street performances happen every day of the year, except Christmas Day, shows run throughout the day and are about 30 minutes in length.
-Street artists have to qualify to perform so the quality of entertainment is really good.
+The street performances happen every day of the year, except on Christmas Day.
+Shows run throughout the day and are about 30 minutes in length.

 What are your experiences of these places?
 Would you like to share them.
 Drop me a line please.